NightmareXIV/Splatoon/README.md

 `https://raw.githubusercontent.com/Eternita-S/MyDalamudPlugins/main/pluginmaster.json`

 # WARNING!
 This is very alpha, very testing version.
+* Expect bugs!
-Expect bugs!
-Always keep backup of your configuration!
+* Always keep backup of your configuration!
+* Gui sucks, I'll do something with it later (maybe)